USCCACS/RXMD/README.md

 # rxmd : Linear Scalable Parallel ReaxFF Molecular Dynamics Simulator

-**rxmd** has been developed to simulate large-scale Reactive Force Field molecular dynamcis (MD) simulations on from commodity laptops to high-end supercomputing platforms. **rxmd** has been used in various class of material researches, such as shock-induced chemical reactions, stress corrosion cracking, underwater bubble collapse, facture of self-healing ceramics and oxidation of nanoparticles.
+**rxmd** has been developed to simulate large-scale Reactive Force Field molecular dynamics (MD) simulations on from commodity laptops to high-end supercomputing platforms. **rxmd** has been used in a various class of material studies, such as shock-induced chemical reactions, stress corrosion cracking, underwater bubble collapse, fracture of self-healing ceramics and oxidation of nanoparticles.

 ## Prerequisites

 **rxmd** is designed to be simple, portable and minimally dependent on 3rd party library.
-You will only a Fortran compiler that supoprt OpenMP and MPI (Message Passing Interface) library to compile the code and run it.
-Modern Fortran compilers natively support OpenMP and you can find many freely distributed MPI libraries online.
-Please refer to MPI library developper site about how to install their library.
+You will need only a Fortran compiler that supports OpenMP and MPI (Message Passing Interface) library to compile the code and run it.
+Modern Fortran compilers natively support OpenMP, and you can find many freely distributed MPI libraries online.
+Please refer to MPI library developer site about how to install their library.

 **rxmd** has been tested on following environments.